Give your customers superpowers and stand out from the crowd with unique, immersive experiences that take CX to a new level.

 Of course, in the age of COVID, we’re talking about shopping and entertainment in the online retail world.
 Here’s where shopping infused with entertainment is practically on steroids, taking on various formats such as influencer marketing, gaming, immersive experiences, and live streaming.
 It’s a fresh opportunity for brands to connect with consumers in exciting new ways.

-Live selling through live streaming on sites like Facebook and Instagram has become a popular way to showcase and sell products.
+Live selling and social commerce through live streaming on sites like Facebook and Instagram has become a popular way to showcase and sell products.
 It’s essentially QVC for the digital era.

 With the lights out, it's *more* dangerous